 The main accelerant for the success of these market leaders has been the rise of the student debt crisis and the narrative toward developing new options that help schools get more “skin in the game.”

 Purdue University of Indiana was the first higher education institution to offer ISAs in their current form.
 Indeed, Yale piloted an ISA program in the 1970s, although there have been many structural changes made to the agreements since then.
 Purdue University is a public research university founded in 1869 by John Purdue, who donated land and money to establish a college of science, technology, and agriculture in his name.
 In 2016, Purdue University partnered with Vemo Education to offer Income Share Agreements, and started the “Back a Boiler” ISA Fund.
 The goal of this fund, spearheaded by President Mitch Daniels, a former governor of Indiana, was to provide students who had exhausted all of their available options with the capital that they needed in order to attend the college.
-Purdue markets its ISA program as an alternative to private student loans and Parent PLUS loans — a form of federal student loan — but does not consider the agreements to be a full replacement for student debt.
+Purdue markets its ISA program as an alternative to private student loans and Parent PLUS loans with high interest rates — a form of federal student loan — but does not consider the agreements to be a full replacement for student debt.

 Purdue’s ISA fund is accessible to students who are in their second year or later, and who have chosen the major that they are going to study.
 These terms were implemented in order to combat adverse selection, according to Purdue’s study on adverse selection in its ISA program, and also to ensure that students did not need to convert their ISA if they change majors.
 Students in the Purdue program can borrow no more than $33,000 throughout their time at the university.
 The specific terms that students are offered by Purdue University depends on their major — which is used to evaluate future earnings potential — and how much they are borrowing.
 For example, a student of economics at Purdue would share 0.34 percent of their income per $1,000 they have borrowed, and their obligation would last for 100 months; a student of English would share 0.45 percent of their income per $1,000 borrowed for a period of 116 months.
 The income prospects in a career that requires an English degree are lower than those of a career that requires an economics degree, and so the terms are different.